ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   -lbar-lib -o build\tests\out\test_thing.exe
 ```

+Notes on linker tooling example:

-Note: In this scenario `${1}`` is an array of all the object files
+- In this scenario `${1}` is an array of all the object files needed to
-needed to link a test fixture executable.
+  link a test fixture executable.

+#### Example Test Fixture Tooling

+Resulting test fixture command line construction from preceding example
+`:tools` YAML blurb…

 ```shell
 > tools\bin\acme_simulator.exe -mem large -f "build\tests\out\test_thing.bin 2>&1”
 ```

-Notes:
+Notes on test fixture tooling example:

-1. `:executable` could have simply been `${1}` - if we were compiling
+1. `:executable` could have simply been `${1}` if we were compiling
    and running native executables instead of cross compiling.
+That is,
+   if the output of the linker runs on the host system, then the test
+   fixture _is_ `${1}`.
 1. We're using `$stderr` redirection to allow us to capture simulator error
    messages to `$stdout` for display at the run's conclusion.

-### Tool example notes

-* The upper case names are Ruby global constants that Ceedling
-  builds.

-* `COLLECTION_` indicates that Ceedling did some work to assemble
-  the list.
-For instance, expanding path globs, combining multiple
-  path globs into a convenient summation, etc.

-* At present, `$stderr` redirection is primarily used to capture
-  errors from test fixtures so that they can be displayed at the
-  conclusion of a test run.
-For instance, if a simulator detects
-  a memory access violation or a divide by zero error, this notice
-  might go unseen in all the output scrolling past in a terminal.

-* The preprocessing tools can each be overridden with non-gcc
-  equivalents.
-However, this is an advanced feature not yet
-  documented and requires that the replacement toolchain conform
-  to the same conventions used by gcc.

-### Ceedling collections used in compilation

-* `COLLECTION_PATHS_TEST`:

-  All test paths

-* `COLLECTION_PATHS_SOURCE`:

-  All source paths

-* `COLLECTION_PATHS_INCLUDE`:

-  All include paths

-* `COLLECTION_PATHS_SUPPORT`:

-  All test support paths

-* `COLLECTION_PATHS_SOURCE_AND_INCLUDE`:

-  All source and include paths

-* `COLLECTION_PATHS_SOURCE_INCLUDE_VENDOR`:

-  All source and include paths + applicable vendor paths (e.g.
-  CException's source path if exceptions enabled)

-* `COLLECTION_PATHS_TEST_TOOLCHAIN_INCLUDE`:

-  All test toolchain include paths

-* `COLLECTION_PATHS_TEST_SUPPORT_SOURCE_INCLUDE`:

-  All test, source, and include paths

-* `COLLECTION_PATHS_TEST_SUPPORT_SOURCE_INCLUDE_VENDOR`:

-  All test, source, include, and applicable vendor paths (e.g. Unity's
-  source path plus CMock and CException's source paths if mocks and
-  exceptions are enabled)

-* `COLLECTION_PATHS_RELEASE_TOOLCHAIN_INCLUDE`:

-  All release toolchain include paths

-* `COLLECTION_DEFINES_TEST_AND_VENDOR`:

-  All symbols specified in [:defines][:test] + symbols defined for
-  enabled vendor tools - e.g. [:unity][:defines], [:cmock][:defines],
-  and [:cexception][:defines]

-* `COLLECTION_DEFINES_RELEASE_AND_VENDOR`:

-  All symbols specified in [:defines][:release] plus symbols defined by
-[:cexception][:defines] if exceptions are enabled

-#### Collections Notes

-* Other collections exist within Ceedling.
-However, they are
-  only useful for advanced features not yet documented.

-* Wherever multiple path lists are combined for use Ceedling prioritizes
-  path groups as follows: test paths, support paths, source paths, include
-  paths.
-  This can be useful, for instance, in certain testing scenarios
-  where we desire Ceedling or the compiler to find a stand-in header file
-  before the actual source header file of the same name.

 ## `:plugins` Ceedling extensions